O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder.

+6/12/2022

+I have been trouble shooting the de0-cv all day and I have finally figured out why my designs were not being implemented on the board.
+I had assumed that you needed to switch the run/prog switch to the prog position when trying to program the board.
+Turns out you need it in the run position for programming.
+I am so mad.

 6/5/2022

 Slightly unrelated but I have an idea for a better github updating system.
 Instead of creating a special program for each project I have, I can put the github repository in one of 5 update folders, which my update programs are set to change directory to.
 This way, I can quickly update anything that I want without needing to allocate so much time to each project’s update program.
 Woo.